What is the Declining Balance Method of Depreciation?

 Example #3

-Consider another example in which furniture is purchased for $500 on 1st October 2020.
+Consider another example of furniture purchased for $500 on 1st October 2020.
 Assume the depreciation rate to be 25%.
 Calculate depreciation for 10 years on this asset along with the book value at the end of each year.
 Assume 360 days in a year.

-- First, we ascertain the book value of the machine at the beginning of the year.
+- First, we ascertain the machine’s book value at the beginning of the year.

 - Third, we deduct depreciation from the book value at the beginning of the year.